 Small communities with aerated lagoon and facultative controlled discharge lagoon wastewater treatment systems are facing increasingly stringent treatment requirements for ammonia, pH, dissolved oxygen, and bacteria with new National Pollution Discharge Elimination System (NPDES) Permits.
+Permit limit changes have been driven by the need to protect the quality of our environment and water supply.
 Required by the EPA, DNR, and/or other state regulatory agencies, the permit is authorized under the Clean Water Act for the regulation of point sources that discharge pollutants into U.S. waters.

 Ammonia is a natural by-product of the decomposition of all nitrogen-containing organic matter.
 This means it’s something we all contribute to because the human body produces ammonia.
 Industrial users, such as food processing, fertilizer, and dog food plants, also contribute to ammonia levels, but in higher concentrations.

-Ammonia promotes algae growth in bodies of water.
-It’s converted to nitrite and nitrate through aerobic biological activity, which depletes dissolved oxygen in water.
-At elevated concentrations, it’s toxic to aquatic life.
-Some types of algae are toxic to humans as well.
+Ammonia promotes algae growth in bodies of water and it’s converted to nitrite and nitrate through aerobic biological activity depleting dissolved oxygen in water.
+At elevated concentrations, this can be lethal to aquatic life and some algae can even be toxic to humans.

 Disinfection, the third component of new NPDES permit limits, is essential because bacteria, protozoa, and viruses present in water can lead to disease and illness.
 Even just a single exposure can have hazardous health effects.